-Except as stated below, we have audited the following documents prepared by IntegraLife UK Limited as at 30 September 2017:
+Except as stated below, we have audited the following documents prepared by the Company as at 30 September 2018:

-- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of ABC Company as at [date], ('the Narrative Disclosures subject to audit'); and - Company templates S02.01.01, S12.01.01, S23.01.01, S25.01.21, S28.01.01, ('the Templates subject to audit').
+- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of the Company as at 30 September 2018, ('the Narrative Disclosures subject to audit'); and - Company templates S02.01.02, S12.01.02, S23.01.01, S25.01.21, S28.01.01 ('the Templates subject to audit').

-The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'Relevant Elements of the Solvency and Financial Condition Report'.
+The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'relevant elements of the Solvency and Financial Condition Report'.

-We are not required to audit, nor have we audited, and as a consequence do not express an opinion on the Other Information which comprises:
+We are not required to audit, nor have we audited, and as a consequence do not express an opinion on:

-- The 'Business and performance', 'System of governance' and 'Risk profile' elements of the Solvency and Financial Condition Report; - Company templates S05.01.02, S05.02.01; - the written acknowledgement by management of their responsibilities, including for the preparation of the Solvency and Financial Condition Report ('the Responsibility Statement').
+- the 'Business and performance', 'System of governance' and 'Risk profile' elements of the Solvency and Financial Condition Report; - company templates S05.01.02, S05.02.01 ( the Statements and Templates not examined by us'); or, - the written acknowledgement by management of their responsibilities, including for the preparation of the solvency and financial condition report ('the Responsibility Statement').